The cart is empty

 Kale & Fingerling Potato Sauté

-This all-in-one side is wonderful with grilled chicken or fish, and, a personal favorite with grilled fresh chicken or turkey sausages.
+This Kale & Fingerling Potato Sauté is an all-in-one side and is wonderful with grilled chicken or fish, and, a personal favorite with grilled fresh chicken or turkey sausages.
 Kale cooked this way is quite dry, almost crispy, and quite delicious.
 I prefer to use lacinato, but any varietal will do.
 If you want a light meal, top this recipe with a poached egg, and you will have delicious nutritious dinner.

-1. Heat the oil in a wide skillet or sauté pan over a medium high heat.
+- Heat the oil in a wide skillet or sauté pan over a medium high heat.
 Add the shallot, sprinkle with salt and cook until they start to soften.
 Add the potatoes, cut sides down to start with.
-Sautee until the potatoes are golden, and the shallots have started to caramelize, about 10 minutes.
+Saute until the potatoes are golden, and the shallots have started to caramelize, about 10 minutes.